Esbern/semanticGIS/content/Core Concepts/A Beginner's Guide to Safely Installing Software.md

+---
+title: A Beginner's Guide to Safely Installing Software
+draft: false
+tags:
+---

 # A Beginner's Guide to Safely Installing Software

-Welcome!
 As you move into more advanced computing topics, you will often need to install software directly from the internet using your command-line terminal (like PowerShell or Command Prompt).
 This is a powerful way to get tools, but it comes with a responsibility to be careful.

-This guide provides a simple workflow to help you minimize risks when running installation scripts you find online.
+This guide provides a simple workflow to help you minimise risks when running installation scripts you find online.
 The Core Principle: Trust, but Verify

 The internet is filled with amazing, free, open-source software.
 However, a script you run on your computer has the same permissions that you do.
 It can read your files, install other software, or change system settings.